Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Methodology

 {\textbf{Intra-platform and cross-platform detection.}} Being agnostic to the platform under scrutiny, URLs serve as common entities that can be analyzed across different platforms to identify potential cross-platform campaigns.
 Therefore, we constructed two types of co-URL networks: intra-platform and cross-platform.
 For the intra-platform network, we computed cosine similarity between all pairs of users within the same platform.
 For the cross-platform network, we calculated pairwise similarity only between users from different platforms, linking users based on their shared URL patterns.

-{\textbf{Extraction of network properties for coordinated accounts detection.}} To identify online coordination, we build upon and integrate state-of-the-art strategies that filter either low-weight edges or peripheral nodes from the similarity network to detect CoIAs.
-The first approach \cite{pacheco2021uncovering} prioritizes the strength of similarity, filtering out low-weight edges likely representing spurious similarities.
-The second approach \cite{luceri2024unmasking} focuses on the breadth of similarities, pruning nodes based on their centrality.
-Luceri et al. \cite{luceri2024unmasking} demonstrated that eigenvector centrality is an effective network property for identifying the most suspicious users in a similarity network, where coordinated accounts tend to share numerous similarities with other highly connected nodes.
-The assumption is that coordinated activity typically involves multiple accounts.
-In a similarity network, coordinated actions manifest as a pronounced collective similarity, where a coordinated account is highly connected (i.e., similar) to numerous other nodes that are themselves well-connected.
-Consequently, eigenvector centrality has proven to be an effective network property for detecting online coordination \cite{luceri2024unmasking}.
+{\textbf{Extraction of network properties for coordinated accounts detection.}} To identify online coordination, we build upon and integrate state-of-the-art strategies that detect CoIAs by filtering either low-weight edges or peripheral nodes from the similarity network.
+The first approach \cite{pacheco2021uncovering} emphasizes similarity strength, filtering out low-weight edges that likely represent spurious similarities.
+The second approach \cite{luceri2024unmasking} focuses on the breadth of similarities, pruning nodes based on their centrality, i.e., the number of connections in a similarity network.
+This approach assumes that coordinated activity involves multiple accounts working together, which in a similarity network is expected to be reflected as a prominent \textit{collective similarity}, with coordinated accounts linked to many well-connected nodes.
+As demonstrated by \citet{luceri2024unmasking}, this makes eigenvector centrality an effective metric for detecting coordinated users.

 Here, we extend this notion of collective similarity by considering the density of the similarity network.
-Network density is a measure that quantifies how close a network is to being fully connected and, in this scenario, it provides an exact measure of collective similarity.

-In particular, we use network density as a variable to modulate the combination of thresholds for both node and edge filtering.
-By integrating these strategies, we aim to leverage the strengths of both filtering techniques, constructing a model that accounts for both the breadth and strength of similarities.
-This integrated approach is particularly important, as these techniques have not yet been applied to platforms like Telegram and Facebook, where coordination dynamics may vary significantly.
+Network density quantifies how close a network is to full connectivity and, in this scenario, serves as a precise measure of collective similarity.
+Network density helps us combine node and edge filtering, balancing the breadth and strength of similarities for a more comprehensive coordination detection approach.
+This represents a conservative approach, which is especially important since these techniques have not yet been applied to platforms like Telegram and Facebook, where coordination dynamics may differ significantly.

+{\textbf{Density-based unsupervised network dismantling.}} Our innovative approach leverages network density as a key variable to modulate the combination of node and edge filtering techniques.
+Specifically, edge weight and node eigenvector centrality are used jointly to identify groups of coordinated accounts by filtering out edges and nodes that fall below similarity and centrality thresholds, respectively.
+To achieve this in a fully unsupervised manner, we introduce a grid search method that systematically explores the two-dimensional parameter space of node centrality and edge similarity quantiles.
+The grid search evaluates network density under various threshold combinations, progressively filtering nodes and edges while measuring their impact on the density of connected components within the filtered similarity graph.